opentelekomcloud-infra/api-monitoring/docs/design.rst

 Solution Approach and Architecture
 ----------------------------------

 The API-monitoring project permanently supervises the public APIs of an OpenStack-based platform.
-Since it uses Ansible to execute individual test it also may be used for any other activities [XXX:
+Since it uses Ansible to execute individual test it also may be used for any other activities [XXX: Like what?].
-Like what?].
 The flow of monitored data is organized in a pipeline from collecting metric data on individual client instances, aggragating them on the clients, storing and processing data, and finally visualizing and alerting under some circumstances.

 In the core of the system an `Executor` component is located, triggering permanently test scenarios written as Ansible playbooks.
 The scenarios are stored in a Git repository.
-Data generated by the playbooks is then being sent as metrics to the `Telegraf` instance in any [XXX: What does this mean?] supported format. `Telegraf` is then responsible for sending data to a `InfluxDB` instance, to store it as a time series.
-This data is unique for each enviroment where it is working.
-It is also being consumed by a clustered `Grafana` to present the monitoring results.
+Data generated by the playbooks is then being sent as metrics to the `Telegraf` instance in any [XXX: What does this mean?] supported format. `Telegraf` is then responsible for sending data to a `InfluxDB` instance, to store it as a time series data.
+This data is unique for each enviroment where it is working, meaning that it metrics are the same, but the values are different for different environment (i.e. duration of server creation from inside the cloud and from outside of the cloud).
+It is later then being consumed by a clustered `Grafana` to present the monitoring results.

 ::